Goinger Halt

 The Goinger Halt is a mountain in the Kaisergebirge range in the Northern Limestone Alps in Austria.
 It has a double summit: a northern top to the rear, the Hintere Goinger Halt (2,192 metres), and a higher, southern top in front, the Vordere Goinger Halt (2,242 metres).
-The name "Halt" means something like Alpine meadow and refers therefore to the peak over the meadow areas, that belong to the parish of Going (c.f.
-Ellmauer Halt).
+The name "Halt" means something like Alpine meadow and refers therefore to the peak over the meadow areas, that belong to the parish of Going (cf. Ellmauer Halt).

 Location

 The Goinger Halt climbs immediately east of the Ellmauer Tor from the cirque of the Steinerne Rinne and so lies in the central part of the Kaisergebirge.
 Opposite it to the west are the peaks of the Karlspitzen and the Fleischbank.

 To the north the Halt is preceded by the Predigtstuhl.
 The main crest of the mountain ridge runs away to the southwest, finally culminating in the Ackerlspitze and, to the northwest, steep rock faces plunge into the Griesner Cirque.